yusufroqib/swap-swap/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to the Horswap! 🐎
+Thank you for your interest in contributing to the Zentraswap! 🐎

 # Development